yaqwsx/bcthesis/caching.md

 state space again, the same query is performed.
 If naive caching is present, the second query to an \smt solver can be eliminated.

-We have implemented this naive approach in \symdivine version from todo citace Vilík.
+We have implemented this naive approach in \symdivine version from \cite{BHB14}.
 The naive caching is implemented using a hash-map from an \smt query to a result of such query.
 In original implementation, `empty` query was directly constructed in \smt solver native format.
 We have taken an advantage in form of fixed query format, as we wanted to kept the caching process independent of an
 \smt solver (queries are not constructed using formulae representation of